aaaahn/dialsim/cypress/README-testing.md

   dialsim
-    ✓ solving with default values should return clearance value of 237.2 (490ms)
+    ✓ solving with default values should result in clearance value of 237.2 (623ms)

   dialsim
-    ✓ Hematocrit value of 30 should return average clearance value of 235.1 (432ms)
+    ✓ Hematocrit value of 30 should result in average clearance value of 235.1 (713ms)

   dialsim
-    ✓ additional UF value of 23 and should return average clearance value of 240.0 (410ms)
+    ✓ additional UF value of 23 and should result in average clearance value of 240.0 (736ms)

   dialsim
-    ✓ fluid gain of 2 should result in average clearance value of 247.7 (402ms)
+    ✓ fluid gain of 2 should result in average clearance value of 247.7 (737ms)

   dialsim
-    ✓ clicking on the Liters per treatment label should display debug table treatmentTable (229ms)
+    ✓ clicking on the Liters per treatment label should reveal debug table treatmentTable (492ms) ✓ clicking on the Liters per treatment label twice should hide debug table treatmentTable (526ms)

-  5 passing (2s)
+  6 passing (4s)

   (Results)

   ┌────────────────────────────────────────────────────────────────────────────────────────────────┐
-  │ Tests:        5                                                                                │
+  │ Tests:        6                                                                                │
-  │ Passing:      5                                                                                │
+  │ Passing:      6                                                                                │
   │ Failing:      0                                                                                │
   │ Pending:      0                                                                                │
   │ Skipped:      0                                                                                │
   │ Screenshots:  0                                                                                │
   │ Video:        false                                                                            │
-  │ Duration:     2 seconds                                                                        │
+  │ Duration:     4 seconds                                                                        │
   │ Spec Ran:     spec.cy.js                                                                       │
   └────────────────────────────────────────────────────────────────────────────────────────────────┘